cdraz/barbacker-solo-project/README.md

 Users are also able to upload custom recipes should they have ones they want to keep track of that are not recorded in the database of the third party API.

+This app is currently designed for mobile web browsing.
+For the best experience, we recommend viewing it on a mobile device.
+Responsive design is planned for the future that will improve usability on larger devices.

 ## Installation & Usage

 **This app requires a third party API key to function, and as a result will not be available to use until deployed.
 Full functionality and usage will be available on 2/21/21 after the application is deployed to Heroku.**